-- Explain death as a transitional process - Explain the Harvard Criteria and brain death - Describe some functions of death - Explain the concept of "trajectories of death," and provide examples of each trajectory - Discuss the "communication dilemma" in matters of terminal illness and anticipated death - Identify the factors that influence the experience of dying - Explain the "coping model of the dying process" - Apply the information regarding the dying process to funeral service interactions with terminally-ill patients and their families who are experiencing anticipatory grief - 2.
-Define the "process approach" of the traditional funeral in North America - Discuss the role of the dead in modern society - Discuss the role of the cemetery and memorials as a matter of historical significance - Identify and explain the common elements of the funeral process - Describe the significant needs and values served by the funeral process - Explain the consequences of the failure of the process approach in meeting the primary objectives of this approach to dying, death, and disposition - Review and analyze the contemporary perspectives of the Funeral Director in society
+- Explain death as a transitional process - Explain the Harvard Criteria and brain death - Describe some functions of death - Explain the concept of "trajectories of death," and provide examples of each trajectory - Discuss the "communication dilemma" in matters of terminal illness and anticipated death - Identify the factors that influence the experience of dying - Explain the "coping model of the dying process" - Apply the information regarding the dying process to funeral service interactions with terminally ill patients and their families who are experiencing anticipatory grief - 2.
+Define the "process approach" of the traditional funeral in North America - Discuss the role of the dead in modern society - Discuss the role of the cemetery and memorials as a matter of historical significance - Identify and explain the common elements of the funeral process - Describe the significant needs and values served by the funeral process - Explain the consequences of the failure of the process approach in meeting the primary objectives of this approach to dying, death, and disposition process

-3. Describe the role of the hospice in the dying process
+3. Describe the role of the hospice in the dying